applied-systems-biology/jipipe-website/content/documentation-java-api/parameter-type/_index.md

 {{% notice warning %}}
 Do not forget to register all algorithm parameter types.
 ACAQ5 will throw an error if it detects a missing parameter registration.
 {{% /notice %}}
+{{% notice tip %}}
+There is an overload of registerParameterType that takes the matching list directly and automatically generates the ID, name, and description.
+{{% /notice %}}
+{{% notice tip %}}
+You can set the instance creation function to null if the parameter is default-constructable.
+You can set the clone function to null if the parameter type can be copied via a copy constructor.
+{{% /notice %}}
+{{% notice tip %}}
+You can review your parameter UI via Tools > Development > Show all parameter types.
+{{% /notice %}}

 ## Making use of the parameter registration